Capital punishment: International views

-The United Nations introduced a resolution during the General Assembly's 62nd sessions in 2007 calling for a universal ban.
+The United Nations introduced a resolution during the General Assembly's 62nd session in 2007 calling for a universal ban.
 The approval of a draft resolution by the Assembly's third committee, which deals with human rights issues, voted 99 to 52, with 33 abstentions, in support of the resolution on 15 November 2007 and was put to a vote in the Assembly on 18 December.

-Again in 2008, a large majority of states from all regions adopted, on 20 November in the UN General Assembly (Third Committee), a second resolution calling for a moratorium on the use of the death penalty; 105 countries voted in support of the draft resolution, 48 voted against and 31 abstained.
+Again in 2008, a large majority of states from all regions adopted, on 20 November in the UN General Assembly (Third Committee), a second resolution calling for a moratorium on the use of the death penalty; 105 countries voted in support of the draft resolution, 48 voted against, and 31 abstained.

 The moratorium resolution has been presented for a vote each year since 2007.
-On 15 December 2022, 125 countries voted in support of the moratorium, with 37 countries opposing, and 22 abstentions.
+On 15 December 2022, 125 countries voted in support of the moratorium, with 37 opposing and 22 abstaining.
 The countries voting against the moratorium included the United States, People's Republic of China, North Korea, and Iran.

 A range of amendments proposed by a small minority of pro-death penalty countries were overwhelmingly defeated.
-It had in 2007 passed a non-binding resolution (by 104 to 54, with 29 abstentions) by asking its member states for "a moratorium on executions with a view to abolishing the death penalty".
+It had, in 2007, passed a non-binding resolution (by 104 to 54, with 29 abstentions) by asking its member states for "a moratorium on executions with a view to abolishing the death penalty".

 Article 2 of the Charter of Fundamental Rights of the European Union affirms the prohibition on capital punishment in the EU.